 There are many advantages of working with a professional kitchen designer…

-Designing your ultimate kitchen should be well thought out and planned.
+When you are looking for the perfect kitchen design, it should be well thought out and planned.
 Before you begin your project, spend some time looking through interior design magazines and books to gather all of the ideas you’d like to see incorporated into your kitchen design.
-Once you have a clear understanding of what it is you’re trying to accomplish, look into consulting with a kitchen design specialist.
+Once you have a clear understanding of what it is you’re trying to accomplish, look into consulting with a kitchen designer.
 They will be able to help you work through the interior design process, bring ideas to the table that you hadn’t thought of and in the long run prevent you from making costly mistakes.

-Christopher James Interiors (CJ-interiors)is one of the premier interior design firms in Southern California.
+Christopher James Interiors is one of the leading interior designers in Orange County, California.
 The firm has been helping homeowners turn their dreams for a beautifully designed home into reality since 1994.
 Whether it’s new construction or a remodel, we will design your home to match your taste and lifestyle.
 Our team is devoted to understanding your individual needs and ideas to ensure that your vision is realized from the design conceptualization stage to the final installation and construction of the project.

 - Interior Design/Decorating (all rooms)